NickolasT/rsschool-cv/cv.md

 ## Professional Summary

-I'm taking IT programming courses and plan to become a Front-end developer.
+I’m having  IT-programming courses and I’m going to become a Front-end developer